federated-directory/help2/administrator/directories.md

     <tr>
     <td><img style="width: 40px;   display:inline;" src="../../assets/images/directories-introduction-azure.svg" alt="Microsoft accounts"/> </td>
     <td>Microsoft accounts</td>
     <td>Users will log in with their Microsoft account.
-The same set of credentials they use to log in to Office 365 and other applications that are integrated with Microsoft Azure AD. <a href="./microsoft">Setup authentication with Microsoft accounts</a></td>
+The same set of credentials they use to log in to Microsoft 365 and other applications that are integrated with Microsoft Azure AD. <a href="./microsoft">Setup authentication with Microsoft accounts</a></td>
   </tr>
     <tr>
     <td><img style="width: 40px;   display:inline;" src="../../assets/images/directories-introduction-gsuite.svg" alt="Google accounts"/> </td>